 Please make arrangements in advance if your group would like to eat lunch at the CHS.
 You may picnic on our grounds for free.
 Inside lunch space may be reserved for a fee of 50¢ per student.

 CHAPERONES

-We require 1 adult chaperone for every 10 students.
-Due to space limitations, a maximum of 1 adult for every 5 students is permitted.
+Due to space limitations, a maximum of one adult for every five students is permitted.
+We require one adult for every ten students.
 Chaperones are admitted free of charge.